 Self Monitored Burglar Alarm Systems

-The recent advancements in technology, software and of course the internet of things, has spawned a range of self monitoring opportunities for alarm owners to take an active role on managing their alarms.
+The recent advancements in technology, software and of course the Internet of things, have spawned a range of self-monitoring opportunities for alarm owners to take an active role in managing their alarms.
 When an alarm is monitored, some modern systems will automatically call or send a push notification to your phone.
-This all sounds great, giving you the control of monitoring your own alarm system remotely, however, burglars don’t always strike when you are best suited to deal with it yourself.
+This all sounds great, giving you the control of monitoring your alarm system remotely, however, burglars don’t always strike when you are best suited to deal with it yourself.

 Why choose Professional Alarm Monitoring?